Chen Bijun: Wartime activities

 During the Second Sino-Japanese War, she and her husband regarded the communists as a worse threat than the Japanese, and defected to the Japanese and established a puppet government under Japanese control.
 Chen Bijun was elected member of the KMT Central Supervisory Committee for their government party.
 When her spouse died in 1944, he was replaced by Chen Gongbo.
 Chen Bijun left Nanjing and took control of the Canton government, which she kept for four months.

 Post war

 After the surrender of the Japanese in August 1945, she was offered but rejected an evacuation by the Japanese.
 She was arrested by the order of Chiang Kai-shek on 25 August and charged with treason.
 She refused to admit guilt.
 In 1949, she was imprisoned in Shanghai when the Communist took over the city.
-On the request of He Xiangning and Soong Ching-ling, Mao Zedong and Zhou Enlai offered her a pardon if she would admit guilty on the charge of treason, but as she refused, she remained in prison until her death.
+On the request of He Xiangning and Soong Ching-ling, Mao Zedong and Zhou Enlai offered her a pardon if she would admit guilt on the charge of treason, but as she refused, she remained in prison until her death.